brian-chau/cpp_cmake_hello_world/README.md

 1. Install `ncurses`
     1. Run this command to install the necessary libraries: `sudo apt install make build-essential lzip m4 libncurses5-dev`

-2. Install "gmp":
+2. Install `gmp`:
+    1. Run `sudo apt install teXinfo`.
-    1. Download GMP from here: https://gmplib.org/
+    2. Download GMP from here: https://gmplib.org/
-    2. Unpack it with the command: `sudo tar --lzip -xvf gmp-x.y.z.tar.lz`
+    3. Unpack it with the command: `sudo tar --lzip -xvf gmp-x.y.z.tar.lz`
-    3. Navigate into that folder: `cd gmp-x.y.z`
+    4. Navigate into that folder: `cd gmp-x.y.z`
-    4. Run the following commands:
+    5. Run the following commands:
         ```
         sudo ./configure --enable-cxx
         sudo make
         sudo make check
         sudo make install
         ```
-    4. Run: `make`
-    5. Run: `sudo ldconfig`
+    6. Run: `sudo ldconfig`
         1. If you get an error that says `/sbin/ldconfig.real: /usr/lib/wsl/lib/libcuda.so.1 is not a symbolic link`, then do the following:
         ```
         # in cmd as admin